-Turn end of lever to the ON position; control indicator $\mathfrak{O} \mathfrak{O} \mathfrak{O} \mathfrak{89}$ illuminates in the instrument cluster.
-Depending on version, a corresponding message, e.g. Cruise Control on, may also be displayed in the Driver Information Centre $\mathfrak{O} \mathfrak{89}$.
+Turn end of lever to the ON position; control indicator ເ illuminates in the instrument cluster.
+Depending on version, a message may also appear in the Driver Information Centre (DIC) No 86.

 Accelerate to the desired speed and push lever upwards (+); the current speed is stored and maintained.
 Accelerator pedal can be released.